eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 **Engine API**

 This is the only link between the consensus and execution layer.
-The engine exposes two major classes of endpoints to the consensus layer: **fork choice updated** and **new payload** suffixed by the three versions they are exposed as (V1-V3).These methods encapsulate two major pipelines offered by the execution layer :
+The engine exposes two major classes of endpoints to the consensus layer: **fork choice updated** and **new payload** suffixed by the three versions they are exposed as (V1-V3).These methods encapsulate two major pipelines offered by the execution layer:

 1.  **New Payload\***(V1/V2/V3)\*: payload validation & insertion pipeline.
 2.  **Fork Choice Updated\***(V1/V2/V3)\*: state synchronization & block building pipeline.